FAQs

 What is the size and weight of the Attachments?

-The Attachment are easily transported and just 100cm in height.
+The Attachments are easily transported in a car and just 100cm in height.

 The weight of the 500W 12” Diameter Wheel Attachments, without a battery, is 12.5kg.
 The version with suspension is about 0.5kg heavier.